Back to Division Mathematics and the Natural Sciences

 Winthrop University Hospital

-Dr. George Gubernikoff graduated from Queens College in June 1977 and is a graduate of the Mount Sinai School of Medicine.
+Dr. George Gubernikoff graduated from Queens College in June 1977 with a degree in Sociology and has been contributing an award to the department every year and is a graduate of the Mount Sinai School of Medicine.
 He has completed training in Anesthesiology, Critical Care Medicine, Internal Medicine, Cardiovascular Disease and Interventional Cardiology.
 He is presently an Attending Cardiologist at Winthrop University Hospital, and Director of the Cardiology Consult Service and Medical Director of the Aortic Disease Program.
 Dr. Gubernikoff is a Clinical Associate Professor of Medicine at State University of New York, Stony Brook.
 His clinical interests include valvular heart disease, aortic diseases, coronary artery disease, and management of the high-risk perioperative cardiovascular patient.